markpluslabs/react-markplus/dev-notes.md

 - remove manate from dep
 - remove as many deps as possible
 - add more toolbal items, but by default do not show so many
-- provide a way for user to get latest preview html text

 ## useMemo vs useRef